 The sale processes of projects in this segment take months and sometimes even years.
 Even after signing the agreement to set up the system, the initial stages are characterized by planning involving engineers from the Company's constant staff.
 Therefore, the Company usually has sufficient time to prepare for the project's execution stages, which require additional staff.
-As of the date of this report, the Company uses a large part of this production capacity in relation to existing agreements for the construction of systems.
+As of the date of this report, the Company uses a large part of this production capacity in relation to existing agreements for the construction of systems in the Logistics Solutions and Parking Solutions segments.